filedrive-team/go-ds-cluster/README.md

 go-ds-cluster
 ============
-> gathering distributed key-value datastores to become a cluster
+> Gathering distributed key-value datastores to become a cluster

 <!-- ABOUT THE PROJECT -->